 Article IV Dues

 Section 1.
-Dues: Dues for all categories of membership shall be established by the Board of Directors.
+Dues: Dues for all categories of membership shall be established by the House of Delegates.

 Section 2.
-Delinquency and Cancellation: Any member of this Association who shall be delinquent in dues for a period of 30 days shall be notified of such delinquency and be suspended from receiving further services.
-If payment of dues is not made within the succeeding 30 days, the delinquent member shall be dropped from the rolls and thereupon forfeit all rights and privileges of membership, unless the Executive Committee waives such termination, at the request of the member.
+Delinquency and Cancellation: Any member of this Association who shall be delinquent in dues shall be notified of such delinquency and be suspended from receiving further services.
+If payment of dues is not made within the succeeding 30 days, the delinquent member shall be dropped from the rolls, unless the Executive Committee waives such termination, at the request of the member.